Nonprofit Trends to Watch in 2023

-1. The growth of online giving: More and more people are using the internet to research and donate to nonprofits.
+• The growth of online giving: More and more people are using the Internet to research and donate to nonprofits.
 In fact, online giving grew by 12.1% in the past year.
-This means nonprofits need to have a solid online presence to reach potential donors.
+This means nonprofits must have a solid online presence to reach potential donors.

-2. The rise of social media: Social media is an increasingly important tool for nonprofits.
+• The rise of social media: Social media is an increasingly important tool for nonprofits.
 It allows organizations to reach a wider audience, engage with potential donors, and build relationships with supporters.
-In fact, nearly 60% of nonprofits say that social media has helped them increase donations.
+In fact, nearly 60% of nonprofits say that social media has increased their donations.

-3. The importance of data: Data is becoming increasingly important for nonprofits as they look to measure their impact and track their progress.
+• The importance of data: Data is becoming increasingly important for nonprofits as they seek to measure their impact and track their progress.
 Nonprofits use data to understand their donor base, track their fundraising progress, and evaluate their programs.

-5. The need for diversification: Diversifying your funding sources is more important than ever for nonprofits.
-With government funding becoming less reliable, nonprofits need to seek out other sources of income, such as private donations, grants, and corporate sponsorships
+• The need for diversification: Diversifying funding sources is more important than ever for nonprofits.
+As government funding becomes less reliable, nonprofits need to seek out other sources of income, such as private donations, grants, and corporate sponsorships.

 Digital Transformation of Nonprofits